Eta Carinae: Evolution

 As core hydrogen burning progresses, a very massive star would slowly expand and become more luminous, becoming a blue hypergiant and eventually an LBV while still fusing hydrogen in the core.
 When hydrogen at the core is depleted after 2–2.5 million years, hydrogen shell burning continues with further increases in size and luminosity, although hydrogen shell burning in chemically homogeneous stars may be very brief or absent since the entire star would become depleted of hydrogen.
 In the late stages of hydrogen burning, mass loss is extremely high due to the high luminosity and enhanced surface abundances of helium and nitrogen.
 As hydrogen burning ends and core helium burning begins, massive stars transition very rapidly to the Wolf–Rayet stage with little or no hydrogen, increased temperatures and decreased luminosity.
 They are likely to have lost over half their initial mass at this point.

-It is unclear whether triple-alpha helium fusion has started at the core of Eta Carinae A. The elemental abundances at the surface cannot be accurately measured, but ejecta within the Homunculus are around 60% hydrogen and 40% helium, with nitrogen enhanced to ten times solar levels.
+It is unclear whether triple-alpha helium fusion has started at the core of η Carinae A. The elemental abundances at the surface cannot be accurately measured, but ejecta within the Homunculus are around 60% hydrogen and 40% helium, with nitrogen enhanced to ten times solar levels.
 This is indicative of ongoing CNO cycle hydrogen fusion.

 Models of the evolution and death of single very massive stars predict an increase in temperature during helium core burning, with the outer layers of the star being lost.
 It becomes a Wolf–Rayet star on the nitrogen sequence, moving from WNL to WNE as more of the outer layers are lost, possibly reaching the WC or WO spectral class as carbon and oxygen from the triple alpha process reach the surface.
 This process would continue with heavier elements being fused until an iron core develops, at which point the core collapses and the star is destroyed.
 Subtle differences in initial conditions, in the models themselves, and most especially in the rates of mass loss, produce different predictions for the final state of the most massive stars.
 They may survive to become a helium-stripped star or they may collapse at an earlier stage while they retain more of their outer layers.
 The lack of sufficiently luminous WN stars and the discovery of apparent LBV supernova progenitors has also prompted the suggestion that certain types of LBVs explode as a supernova without evolving further.

-Eta Carinae is a close binary and this complicates the evolution of both stars.
+η Carinae is a close binary and this complicates the evolution of both stars.
 Compact massive companions can strip mass from larger primary stars much more quickly than would occur in a single star, so the properties at core collapse can be very different.
 In some scenarios, the secondary can accrue significant mass, accelerating its evolution, and in turn be stripped by the now compact Wolf–Rayet primary.
-In the case of Eta Carinae, the secondary is clearly causing additional instability in the primary, making it difficult to predict future developments.
+In the case of η Carinae, the secondary is clearly causing additional instability in the primary, making it difficult to predict future developments.